Chapter 01

 Internal hosting platform

 Three years in, we got tired of cobbling together client hosting on someone else's panel.
 We built our own.
-Same architecture we still run today — Cloudflare in front, cPanel underneath, full DNS + email + cron in-house.
+Same architecture we still run today — a global CDN in front, a managed control panel underneath, full DNS + email + cron in-house.
 Once we owned the stack, the work got dramatically more predictable.

 3. 2017

-The first product that survived: Zawjni, an Arabic-first matrimonial platform.
+The first product we started building: Zawjni, an Arabic-first matrimonial platform.
 Built on the same hosting stack we ran for clients.
-It is still running today, eight years in, with 33,000+ members.
-The lesson from Zawjni is the rule we still hold to: build for a real audience you understand, expect to maintain it for a decade, do not chase trends.
+We ran an early version with hundreds of beta members for years while we got the matchmaking logic and privacy guardrails right.
+The lesson from those early years is the rule we still hold to: build for a real audience you understand, expect to maintain it for a decade, do not chase trends.
+The public launch came in 2024.

 4. 2019